Apros7/AI-Projects/Pathfinding  Algorithms/README.md

 python3 simulation.py
 ```

-This will run both baseline solvers, first the random, then the circular one.
+This will all 4 solvers.
 You need to close the app to move on the next.

 ## Baseline Simulation
 - The simulation will always produce solveable simulations.